Rakdoslover/Project-5-first/README.md

 ##### Geeks for Geeks.com

-- Used their walkthroughs and tips to get the CRUD just right for the comments CRUD by user.
+- Used their walkthroughs and tips to get the CRUD just right for the sessions/events CRUD by admin.

 ##### Stackoverflow